Fans may object, but it’s difficult not to think of Chelsea in terms of before and after Roman Abramovich.

 Cue rampaging celebrations in the away end.

-However, the Scouse frenzy had barely ended when Marcel Desailly directed a header of his own into the bottom corner — Chelsea’s captain matching Liverpool’s in the manner of unflappable poker player.
+However, the Scouse frenzy had barely ended when Marcel Desailly directed a header of his own into the bottom corner — Chelsea’s captain matching Liverpool’s in the manner of an unflappable poker player.

 Then, the defining moment.